Alphabetical Plant Listing

 Main Rose Types for your Garden

-English Roses, Hybrid Tea Roses, Floribunda Roses, Grandiflora Roses, Miniature Roses, Climbing Roses, Rambling Roses, Shrub Roses, Grouncover Roses
+Rose Types, English Roses, Hybrid Tea Roses, Floribunda Roses, Grandiflora Roses, Miniature Roses, Climbing Roses, Rambling Roses, Shrub Roses, Grouncover Roses

 Climbing Roses and Rambling Roses

-Nothing sets off a house like a Climbing Rose in full bloom trained against the walls, or draping the porch.
-Climbing Roses are vigorous shrubs with long, arching, stiff and thorny stems that are well adapted to training on arches, arbors, obelisks, pillars, fences, trellis, and walls.
+Nothing sets off a house like a Climbing Rose in full bloom trained against the walls or draping the porch.
+Climbing Roses are vigorous shrubs with long, arching, stiff, and thorny stems that are well adapted to training on arches, arbors, obelisks, pillars, fences, trellis, and walls.
 They produce an abundance of large, single, or clustered, often fragrant flowers.
 Unlike Rambling Roses, most Climbing Roses usually repeat flower throughout summer and fall.
-Most bloom two or more times every season: first on old canes, and then on the current season’s growth.
+Most bloom two or more times every season: first on old canes and then on the current season’s growth.
 However, several cultivars bloom continuously throughout the growing season.
 Climbing Roses require more care and attention than Rambling Roses.
 They need annual pruning and training.

 Rambling Roses are vigorous shrubs with long, arching stems which emerge from the base of the plants and are easy to train on trellises, over archways, and pergolas.
 They are useful for scrambling through bushes and into trees, covering unsightly objects or large expanses of walls.
 Rambler Roses are a spectacular sight when in full bloom.
 They typically produce an abundance of small, often fragrant flowers held in large sprays, sometimes up to 20 blooms per stem.
 Unlike Climbing Roses, most Rambler Roses bloom once in late spring or early summer for several weeks.
 They may not repeat flower, but they make up for it with the massive quantities of blooms they produce in their main flush.
-Their long canes are literally smothered in roses, forming impressive cascades of colorful blooms.
-Tough and reliable, Rambling Roses are generally very healthy and disease resistant, tolerant of partial shade and poor soils.
+Their long canes are smothered in roses, forming impressive cascades of colorful blooms.
+Tough and reliable, Rambling Roses are generally healthy and disease resistant, tolerant of partial shade and poor soils.
 They require less care and attention than Climbing Roses.

 Guide Information